mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Sent a second email, got a response from a bot who couldn't answer any questions.

+Had to send to different email address.

+Paddle required a utility bill after I did verification.
+Accidentally verified my bank early.

+Bizarre bank payout process where they need my bank's address rather than auto-populating.
+Can only pay out above $100.

 ## Other providers that don't meet my criteria

 ### Stripe